Cryptanalysis of some Nonabelian Group-Based Key Exchange Protocols: Introduction

 The paper is organized as follows.
-Section~\ref{pc-sec} deals with polycyclic groups, given by their generators and relations.
-In Section~\ref{pc-basics} we give a brief overview on polycyclic groups, and in Section~\ref{pc-compl} we discuss algorithms and complexities for the group operations.
-In Section~\ref{pc-csp} we show that in the case with two generators, there is a polynomial time solution for the CSP, and that the $A$-restricted CSP, for a suitable choice of a cyclic subgroup $A$, is equivalent to a DLP.
+We start in Section~\ref{sec: protocols} by describing the three nonabelian group-based protocols in \cite{Gu2014ConjugacySB}, \cite{cmpdec}, and \cite{quat}, and their underlying structures and algorithmic problems.
+In Section~\ref{pc-sec}, we deal with polycyclic groups, giving a brief overview on their structure, discuss the algorithms and complexities for the group operations, and further discuss the complexity of the CSP in some special cases.
+In Subsection~\ref{pc-csp} we show that in the case with two generators, there is a polynomial time solution for the CSP, and that the $A$-restricted CSP, for a suitable choice of a cyclic subgroup $A$, is equivalent to a DLP.
 We also show some reductions for polycyclic groups with $3$ generators, and for the general $n$ generator case where $n-1$ generators commute.
-We demonstrate two examples, also showing an extension of the method to solving decomposition problems, thereby cryptanalysing the system in \cite{cmpdec}.
-Finally, in Section~\ref{pc-mat} we discuss the consequences if a matrix representation is used in place of the standard polycyclic presentation.
-Section~\ref{mat-sec} deals with matrix groups.
-In Section~\ref{mat-csp} we provide a reduction of the $\langle Z \rangle $-restricted CSP in $\GL_n(\fq)$ to $\mathcal{O}(n^2)$ DLPs, dealing separately with the cases where $Z$ is diagonalizable and not.
-In Section~\ref{mat-cry} we show how this result leads to a cryptanalysis of the two systems proposed in \cite{Gu2014ConjugacySB} and \cite{quat}.
+We demonstrate two examples, also showing an extension of the method to solving decomposition problems.
+In Subsection~\ref{pc-mat}, we discuss the consequences if a matrix representation is used in place of the standard polycyclic presentation.
+In Section~\ref{mat-sec}, we deal with matrix groups, and provide a reduction of the $\langle Z \rangle $-restricted CSP in $\GL_n(\fq)$ to $\mathcal{O}(n^2)$ DLPs, dealing separately with the cases where $Z$ is diagonalizable and not.
+Finally, in Section~\ref{sec-cryptanalysis} we demonstrate a cryptanalysis of each of the cryptosystems described in Section~\ref{sec: protocols} using the general methods in Sections~\ref{pc-sec} and \ref{mat-sec}.
+The algebraic reductions demonstrated in this paper may also prove useful in future cryptanalysis techniques for nonabelian protocols over different platform groups.